learnwell/learnwell.github.io/_posts/2018-12-24-near-perfect-note-taking-app.md

 * TOC
 {:toc}

-If anything in this article is outdated and you cannot stand for it, please <a href="https://twitter.com/intent/tweet?screen_name=learnwell&ref_src=twsrc%5Etfw" class="twitter-mention-button" data-show-count="false">inform me</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script> immediately so I can get everything up to date.
+If anything in this article is outdated and you cannot stand for it, please [inform me](https://twitter.com/intent/tweet?screen_name=learnwell&ref_src=twsrc%5Etfw) immediately so I can get everything up to date.

 ## Pro(s)